Time as a Control Dimension in Robot Learning

 and

-Here, $t^{\text{min}}$ is the temporal lower bound, $r_{\min}^{\,t}$ and $r_{\max}^{\,t}$ denote the valid range of the time ratio, and $(r_S^{\,t}, r_E^{\,t})$ correspond to the time ratios for the stable and efficient stages, respectively.
-Our formulation guarantees that stable stages operate with a reduced time ratio (favoring caution and precision), while efficient stages use an elevated ratio (favoring speed), while maintaining the scheduled time.
+This construction ensures that stable stages receive smaller time ratios and efficient stages larger ones while preserving the overall schedule.
 The complete stage definitions for all tasks are listed in Table~\ref{tab:Staged_wise_control}.